KevoT0/Tryhackme-Summit-Challenge/README.md

 <p align="center">
 <img src="https://i.imgur.com/s3vwpJA.png" height="80%" width="80%" alt="Summit challenge"/>

 Having discovered that there are 2 DNS request that are consodered malicious.
-Rules are created to deny these DNS connections and the Second flag is gotten . see the image below
+Rules are created to deny these DNS connections and the Second flag is gotten. see the image below

 <p align="center">
 <img src="https://i.imgur.com/iK4uird.png" height="80%" width="80%" alt="Summit challenge"/>